tldr-pages/tldr/pages/common/dub.md

 `dub --help`

-- Update the dependencies in D project:
+- Update the dependencies in a D project:

 `dub upgrade`